MartijnBruzzese/ModelHaven-Studio/POSITION_PAPERS/ETHICS/EN/ETHICAL_FOUNDATION/02_ch2_moral_foundations_of_ucsf.md

 <a id="ch2"></a>
 # Chapter 2 — The Moral Foundations of UCSF

-UCSF does not emerge in a vacuum.
+UCSF does not emerge in isolation.

 It draws on centuries of moral reflection — on dignity, responsibility, justice, and care.
-At the same time, this framework grows out of lived observation: out of witnessing what happens when technology scales, when systems reduce people to metrics, and when vulnerability quietly disappears from view.
+At the same time, it grows out of lived observation: witnessing what happens when technology scales, when systems begin to treat people as metrics, and when vulnerability quietly slips out of view.

-What follows is not a classical historical overview.
+What follows is not a conventional historical survey.

 It is a positional synthesis.

-These are the philosophical threads that together form the moral foundation of UCSF.
+These are the philosophical currents that together shape the moral foundation of UCSF.

-I do not follow any single school literally.
-UCSF is explicitly interdisciplinary, relational, and system-oriented in nature.
+I do not adhere strictly to any single school.
+UCSF is deliberately interdisciplinary, relational, and system-oriented.

 ---